OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 While Ponza has attracted celebrities like Rhianna, Beyonce and Jay-Z in recent years, this is not a destination for five-star resort seekers.
 Primarily a fishing island, it offers a slow island pace of life in the heart of the Mediterranean.
 Expect family-run hotels, cosy B&Bs and great restaurants overlooking the fishing boats moored in the harbour.

 This simple hotel has some of the best views over the port area of the island.
-Book a room with a small balcony at watch the action from there.
-There is wifi, air conditioning and the rooms are spotlessly clean.
-The patterned terrazo tile floors and oil paintings of island scenes lend an old-fashionedd homey feeling.
-Breakfast is included and you do not want to miss the lavish spread of homemade cakes, fruit tarts and doughnuts to start the day.
+Book a room with a small balcony to watch the fishing boats and yachts drift past.
+The patterned terrazzo tile floors and oil paintings of island scenes lend an old-fashioned, homely feeling.
+Breakfast is served in a dining room built into the rocks, decorated with charming ceramics, which you can buy in reception.
+Don’t miss the lavish spread of homemade cakes, fruit tarts and doughnuts to start the day.

 Hidden short walk from the busy port area, the Grand Hotel is one of the island’s only four star hotels.
 Whilst this isn’t a luxury hotel, it’s certainly comfortable with simple furnishings and Vietri tiled floors.
 Ask for a room overlooking the port when booking, as not all have a view.
 A real highlight here is the subterranean spa, which includes two seawater pools built into caves.
 Swim back and forth between the Frigidarium (66-76 degree F) and the Calidarium (35-38 degree F.) There is also a Turkish style hammam bath.
 The Il Melegrano restaurant hosts a popular aperitivo in the early evening and serves creative island cuisine.